MattPereira/tabernacle-school/README.md

   - `/academics`
   - `/admissions`
 - The `components/` directory houses most of the stuff that is displayed on each page
-- The `public/` directory contains most of the images, but uploading images to cloudinary is preferrable
+- The `public/` directory contains a bunch of the images, but uploading to cloudinary is preferrable
 - Learn a bit about the technology stack
   - Javascript
   - Tailwind